jakemmarsh/PBrain-VM/README.md

 PBrain-VM
 =========

-Virtual machine implementation for the imaginary Assembly-like language "PBrain".
+Virtual machine implementation written in C for the imaginary Assembly-like language "PBrain".

 PBrain
 -------

 "PBrain" is a simplified, imaginary version of Assembly language.
 It has a total of *thirty-two* opcode instructions.
-They are all in the format `XX-YY-ZZ`, where `XX` is the opcode, `YY` is a first parameter, and `ZZ` is a second parameter.
+They are all in the format `XXYYZZ`, where `XX` is the opcode, `YY` is a first parameter, and `ZZ` is a second parameter.

 API Opcode Functions